-- Follow us on Facebook
+Follow us on Facebook

   - Grounds year-round, 24/7.
-Discovery Center open daily on weekdays 9am-4pm, weekends and most holidays 10am-12pm and 1pm-4pm.
+Discovery Center open for limited tours daily on weekdays 9am-12pm and 1pm-4pm; weekends and most holidays 10am-12pm and 1pm-4pm.
 Closed on most national holidays.
 Call to make reservation for tours.
 Gift shop is open during Discovery Center hours.

   - Admission to the Preserve and Discovery Center is free (there is a small fee for programs)